148-Mobven-iOS-Bootcamp/hw1_ibrahimalperdemir/README.md

 # Finding Fibonacci Numbers

- This application finds fibonacci numbers between 750 and 1000.
+ This code finds fibonacci numbers between 750 and 1000 and write as array.